andreoug/spring-boot-kafka-producer-consumer/README.md

 ### 2.2.
 Producer to Kafka

 In case you want to deploy only producer spring boot profile, then we need the following two lines.
-The trick is to define the *spring.profiles.active* in the JVM parameteres as producer.
+The trick is to define the *spring.profiles.active* in the JVM parameters as producer.
 ```bash
   mvn clean package
   java -Dspring.profiles.active=producer -jar target/*.jar
 ```
-or you can use maven's spring-boot phase to pass the profiles's parameter throught *spring-boot.run.profiles* as it is used in the following command:
+or you can use maven's spring-boot phase to pass the profiles's parameter through *spring-boot.run.profiles* as it is used in the following command:
 ```bash
   mvn spring-boot:run -Dspring-boot.run.profiles=producer